 Sport Club/Recreational Activities: Athletic practices, games, and other activities administered by CU Boulder Recreation Services and not subject to the guidelines, requirements or special permissions associated with NCAA or PAC-12 intercollegiate competition.

-- All activities, events, and gatherings that take place at CU Boulder must comply with COVID-19 Public Health Orders.
+- All activities, events, and gatherings that take place at CU Boulder must comply with state and local Public Health Orders.

-- Educational Activities must comply with COVID-19 Public Health Orders related to higher education and any applicable campus requirements, including the Events and Activities Approval Guidance.
+- Educational Activities must comply with state and local Public Health Orders related to higher education and any applicable campus requirements, including the Events and Activities Approval Guidance.

-- Research, scholarship and creative works activities must comply with COVID-19 public health orders related to higher education and any applicable campus requirement, include the Events and Activities Approval Guidance.
+- Research, scholarship and creative works activities must comply with state and local Public Health Orders related to higher education and any applicable campus requirement, including the Events and Activities Approval Guidance.

-- Intercollegiate Athletic Activities must comply with COVID-19 Public Health Orders in addition to the protocols applicable to intercollegiate athletics.
-Athletic activities must be approved through the campus event approval process, including by appropriate public health authorities through the Pandemic Response Office, and any requirements promulgated by organizations governing intercollegiate athletics, including the PAC-12 and NCAA.
-All CU Boulder employees and spectators, if applicable, at Intercollegiate Athletic Activities must utilize appropriate COVID-19 mitigation strategies, including the use of face coverings by attendees and appropriate physical distancing.
+- Intercollegiate Athletic Activities must comply with state and local Public Health Orders in addition to the protocols applicable to intercollegiate athletics.
+Athletic activities must be approved through the campus event approval process, and any requirements promulgated by organizations governing intercollegiate athletics, including the PAC-12 and NCAA.

 - CU-Sponsored Events Approval Process for On-Campus Events: Event and/or activity hosts must follow the Event and Activities Approval Guidance document, including completing the approved campus event management form and any additional documents before hosting a CU-Sponsored Event.